deepset-ai/haystack-home/content/blog/introducing-haystack-agents/index.md

 ### What is an Agent?

-Agents are a way to leverage this ability of LLMs to consume prompts.
+Agents are a way to leverage this ability of LLMs to understand and act on prompts.
 In essence, an Agent is an LLM that has been given a very clever initial prompt.
 The prompt tells the LLM to break down the process of answering a complex query into a sequence of steps that are resolved one at a time.

 Agents become _really_ cool when we combine them with ‘experts’, introduced in the MRKL paper.
 Simple example: an Agent might not have the inherent capability to reliably perform mathematical calculations by itself.
 However, we can introduce an expert - in this case a calculator, an expert at mathematical calculations.
 Now, when we need to perform a calculation, the Agent can call in the expert rather than trying to predict the result itself.